Jon Stapley lists the best cameras for black and white photography. Here’s the kit you need for unforgettable, dramatic monochrome images.

 How to choose the best cameras for black and white

 So what are the priorities for picking a camera that’s going to capture fantastic black and white images?
-Dynamic range is of huge importance – this refers to the difference between the darkest and lightest tones in an image, and is crucial for creating monochrome images with depth and tonality.
+Dynamic range is of huge importance – this defines the difference between the darkest and lightest tones in an image, and is crucial for creating monochrome images with depth and tonality.
 Cameras with larger sensors offer greater dynamic range.
-However, theses are also larger and more expensive (see our guide to camera sensor sizes for more on this).
+However, these are also bigger and more expensive (see our guide to camera sensor sizes for more on this).
 Sharpness is just as important in monochrome as it is in colour, so you may also want to pick a camera with a fast, accurate autofocus system.

 A ‘true’ monochrome camera

 Then there are “true” monochrome cameras – that only shoot black and white.
-These deliver the best raw monochrome image quality, but such models tend to be very expensive.
-Using a regular colour camera is the more accessible way for most people to go, and many manufacturers pack their models with fantastic in-camera monochrome modes; particularly Fujifilm.
+These deliver the best raw monochrome image quality, but tend to be very expensive.
+Using a regular colour camera is the more accessible route for most people, and many manufacturers pack their models with fantastic in-camera monochrome modes; particularly Fujifilm.
 The third option is to have a colour camera converted to shoot black and white images by a specialist – this is especially good if you shoot infrared photography.
 Check out infraredcameraconversions.co.uk to learn more.

-• Best black and white camera for street photography: Ricoh GR III – buy now / GR IIIx – buy now
+• Best black and white camera for street photography: Ricoh GR IV – Buy now

 Best camera for black and white overall: Leica Q2 Monochrom